phantom820/collections/README.md

 	RemoveBack() T    // Returns and removes the element at the back of the list.
 Will panic if no back element.
 	Set(i int, e T) T // Replaces the element at the specified index with the new element and returns old element.
 Will panic if index out of bounds.
 	Swap(i, j int)    // Swaps the element at index i with the element at index j.
 Will panic if one or both indices out of bounds.
+	At(i int) T       // Retrieves the element at the specified index.
+Will panic if index is out of bounds.
+	RemoveAt(i int) T // Removes the element ath the specified index andreturns it.
+Will panic if index out of bounds.
+	AddAt(i int, e T) // Adds the element at the specified index.
+Will panic if index out of bounds.
 }

 l := forwardlist.New[types.Integer](1, 2, 3)                         // [1,2,3]